tokio-rs/website/content/docs/getting-started/core.md

 As we saw [much earlier](../simple-server), a [`Codec`] defines how to decode data received on the I/O stream, as well as how to encode frames back into the I/O stream.
-This sort of operation requires some level of buffering which is typically quite a tricky topic in asynchronous I/O handling.
-The [`Codec`] trait provides an [`EasyBuf`] for decoding which is essentially a reference-counted owned list of bytes.
+This sort of operation requires some level of buffering, which is typically quite a tricky topic in asynchronous I/O handling.
+The [`Codec`] trait provides an [`EasyBuf`] for decoding, which is essentially a reference-counted owned list of bytes.
 This allows efficient extraction of slices of the buffer through [`EasyBuf::drain_to`].
 For encoding a [`Codec`] simply append bytes to the provided `Vec`.